Courtney Woods

-Courtney Michelle Woods (born 24 March 1997) is an Australian professional basketball player for the Townsville Fire of the Women's National Basketball League (WNBL).
+Courtney Michelle Woods (born 24 March 1997) is an Australian professional basketball player for the Townsville Flames of the NBL1 North.
+She is also contracted with the Townsville Fire of the Women's National Basketball League (WNBL).
 She played college basketball for the Northern Illinois Huskies before beginning her professional career in the WNBL in 2020 with the Fire.
-She won a WNBL championship with the Fire in 2023.
+She won her first WNBL championship with the Fire in 2023.
+In 2026, she won her second WNBL championship and earned grand final MVP honours.

 In the NBL1 North, Woods won back-to-back championships in 2022 and 2023 with the Townsville Flames and Northside Wizards respectively.
-She was named NBL1 North Most Valuable Player for the 2023 season.
+She is a two-time NBL1 North Most Valuable Player, earning the honour in 2023 and 2026.

 Early life and career

 Woods grew up in Brisbane, Queensland, where she attended St Margaret's Anglican Girls' School.
 She played badminton, basketball and field hockey at St. Margaret's.
 Woods served as basketball captain in 2014, and her team enjoyed two premiership-winning seasons coached by her mother.
 She played for Queensland's State U20 basketball team.

 In 2014, Woods was a member of the Brisbane Spartans senior women's team in the South East Australian Basketball League.
 She did not appear in a game for the Spartans, and joined the Brisbane Capitals of the Queensland Basketball League for the 2015 season.
 In 15 games for the Capitals, she averaged 5.9 points, 3.9 rebounds and 1.2 assists per game.